Rachel-Doe-Code-Trust/space-station-14/README.md

+Word from the owner
+Look I have no idea what I am doing, please ignore like most of the stuff happening here.
+Maybe I get to make a server maybe not.
+If I am fucking up really bad, uhhh, shoot me a message and Ill fix it.

 <p align="center"> <img alt="Space Station 14" width="880" height="300" src="https://raw.githubusercontent.com/space-wizards/asset-dump/de329a7898bb716b9d5ba9a0cd07f38e61f1ed05/github-logo.svg" /></p>

 Space Station 14 is a revived attempt at an SS13 remake.